-Very possibly the most universally mentioned feature people consider the most important when it comes to physical attraction, a great smile was the only feature cited as "very important" by the majority of people polled in a survey completed by the American Dental Association.
+Very possibly the most universally mentioned feature people consider the most important when it comes to physical attraction, a great smile was the only feature cited as "very important" by the majority of people polled in a survey completed by the American Dental Association in 2014.

-These findings are echoed in Match.com's annual Singles in America poll.
+These findings are echoed in Match.com's annual Singles in America poll that same year.
 The online survey of 5,481 unmarried individuals found that most singles judge the person they are on a date with by "the big three."
 These three traits suitors are sized up with include teeth (the other two, if you're wondering, are grammar and confidence).

 It is said eyes are the windows to the soul, and based on findings by FastLife.com, it's clear that eyes do reveal a lot about people.
 In the site's poll of more than 1,000 people to determine the biggest physical turn-ons and turn-offs, women and men agreed that "eyes were the most important facial feature in a potential partner."